 When selecting a book to review for TQR, keep in mind that we publish reviews of books published in the last three years addressing both qualitative research methodology and reports of qualitative studies, as well as books addressing epistemological, philosophical, and theoretical issues pertaining to qualitative research.

 Please check our list of books we have available for review below.
-If you would like to review one of these books, please email us at firstname.lastname@example.org and in the body of your email, include the name of the book and your ground address where we can mail the book to you.
+If you would like to review one of these books, please fill out the form at the bottom of this page.
 If you accept the book from us we expect you to send us your review within 60 to 75 days of your receipt of the book.
 If you are unable to fulfill this commitment we ask that you return the book to TQR.

-In order to determine whether or not we have not already published a review of the book you are considering reviewing, please use the TQR Search Page to look up a book’s title or author or scroll through the TQR Article Index page.
+In order to determine whether or not we have not already published a review of the book you are considering reviewing, please look up a book’s title or author or search through the TQR Article Index page.

 If we have not published a review of the book you are considering, we will be happy to consider your review.
 If we have published a review of the book, but you feel that you would offer an alternative perspective to the one included in the published review, we will consider your review; in this case, however, we ask you to write your review as a response to the published review.